Tsukreya/Umi-AI-debloat/README.md

 I advise using this with https://github.com/DominikDoom/a1111-sd-webui-tagcomplete.

+## Installation
+Install it as you would any other extension, either by:
+ - dropping the URL `https://github.com/Tsukreya/Umi-AI-debloat.git` into the install from URL box and pressing install.
+ - or running `git clone https://github.com/Tsukreya/Umi-AI-debloat` inside the webui extensions folder.

+Either way a restart of the webui if you have it currently running is advised, so that the autocomplete extension (which I recommend once again) to pick up on the wildcards.

-Below is the usage taken directly from UmiAI's wiki:
+### Below is the usage taken directly from UmiAI's wiki:

 * `{a|b|c|...}` will pick one of `a`, `b`, `c`, ...
 * `{x-y$$a|b|c|...}` will pick between `x` and `y` of `a`, `b`, `c`, ...